EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I started working on the Javascript following an example video of a slider I found.
 * Challenges you faced - Learning about cross origin resource sharing!
 * Tasks for tomorrow - Learn more about CORS so I can finish the slider.

+## Day 25

+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - I have not written much lines of code today.
+Instead I've sorted out how to get liveServer back up and running which will help when building websites.
+Also In posted my first question on stackoverflow as my app.js file is showing an error in the console.
+* Challenges you faced - Trying to get app.js up and running.
+* Tasks for tomorrow - Learn more about CORS so I can finish the slider.